Dear “Go International Plus” Grantees,

 The last instalment shall be given to you in cash, just before the end of the mobility at the final meeting with project coordinator (Ms. Janja Mohorko).

-In the week from 5th of April to 6th of April 2018 the introductory week for international students will be held.
+In the week from 1st of October to 5th of October 2018 the introductory week for international students will be held.
 During this week, you will receive all needed information on formalities for the enrollment, health insurance, for residence permit and the German bank account.
 The location for this event is:

 Platz der Göttinger Sieben 5